Menu toggle

 Media library

-• Parents of Marcel Reich - Parents of Marcel Reich: David (1880-1942) und Helene Reich (1884-1942)
+• David (1880-1942) und Helene Reich (1884-1942) - Parents of Marcel Reich

-Interview with Gerhard Gnauck in SWR radio (German)
+Interview with Gerhard Gnauck on SWR (German)

-• Interview with Gerhard Gnauck in memory of Marcel Reich-Ranicki (German) - Interview with Gerhard Gnauck on the life and legacy of the deceased Marcel Reich-Ranicki.
+• Interview with Gerhard Gnauck in memory of Marcel Reich-Ranicki (German) - On the day of the funeral service at Frankfurt's main cemetery

 Interview with Gerhard Gnauck in memory of Marcel Reich-Ranicki (German)

-• Cinema "Femina" - In the time of the ghetto, a concert hall with 900 seats was in the building under the same name, in which Marceli Reich wrote his first reviews.
+• Cinema ‘Femina’ - In the time of the ghetto, a concert hall with 900 seats was in the building under the same name, in which Marceli Reich wrote his first reviews.

-• Teofila, Andrew and Marcel Reich-Ranicki, 1957 - Teofila, Andrew and Marcel Reich-Ranicki, Warsaw 1957
+• Teofila, Andrew and Marcel Reich-Ranicki - Warsaw

-• Marcel Reich-Ranicki, 1965 - Marcel Reich-Ranicki, 1965
+• Marcel Reich-Ranicki -

 • 10 years of "Literary Quartet" - Marcel Reich-Ranicki in the ZDF studio.
 Date of issue: 06.02.1998